-why did you select queenstown, new zealand as the next seasonal story?
+Why did you select Queenstown, NZ as the next seasonal story?